NEW: "I have no excuse for what I have done," Radel says

 Federal agents approached Radel after he left the vehicle, and Radel dropped the cocaine to the street, according to court documents.

 Radel then agreed to talk to the agents in his apartment, where he admitted he bought cocaine, according to the documents.
-"The defendant also retrieved and provided to the agents a vial of cocaine that he had in his apartment," the court documents say.

 A tea party favorite, Radel was elected last year to represent southwest Florida’s 19th Congressional District.